-Fresh marsh continued to be the most affected by nutria herbivory (~100%).
-The typical vegetation impacted in fresh marsh was Eleocharis spp., Hydrocotyle spp, and Bidens laevis.
+Fresh marsh continued to be the most affected by nutria herbivory (89% of damaged acres) followed by brackish marsh (11% of damaged acres).
+The typical vegetation impacted in fresh marsh was Eleocharis spp., Hydrocotyle spp, and Bidens laevis and the predominant vegetation impacted in brackish marsh was Spartina patens.